Alans: Archaeology

 Archaeological finds support the written sources.
 P. D. Rau (1927) first identified late Sarmatian sites with the historical Alans.
 Based on the archaeological material, they were one of the Iranian-speaking nomadic tribes that began to enter the Sarmatian area between the middle of the 1st and the 2nd centuries.

+Language

+The Alans' language, Alanic, was in use for about 12 centuries and used the Greek alphabet.
+Byzantine Greek sources only recorded small samples.